anodyne/nova/docs/ideas.md

 	* Specify who the entry is coming from (:author: would be marked as coming from the person who posts or you can specific a single address they all come from)
 	* Specify the subject format (available tokens are :simname:, :mission:, :title:, plus any free form text)
 	* Can be done for mission posts, personal logs, and announcements

+## Characters

+* Allow users to create avatars for each of their characters that'll be displayed next to content throughout the system.

 ## Users